Blog

 How much does asset management software cost on average?

-Asset management software typically ranges from $20–$80/user/month for SMB tools to $150+ per user per month (or custom enterprise contracts) for larger organizations.
+Asset management software price typically ranges from $20–$80/user/month for SMB tools to $150+ per user per month (or custom enterprise contracts) for larger organizations.
 Annual contract pricing for enterprise platforms often starts around $13,500/year and scales based on asset count, users, and features required.

 What is the difference between asset management software price and total cost?